Kent School District

-The Kent School District #415 is a public school district in the State of Washington, headquartered in Kent.
+The Kent School District #415 is a public school district in the U.S. state of Washington, headquartered in Kent.

-Covering 73 sqmi, the Kent School District has 40 schools (28 elementary schools, six middle schools, two academy schools, and four high schools).
+Covering 73 sqmi, the Kent School District has 44 schools (29 elementary schools, 7 middle schools, 2 academy schools, and 4 high schools).
 With 26,891 enrolled students, it is the 4th largest school district in the state of Washington.
 The district employs 3,389 staff members, of whom 1,687 are teachers.

 In the mid-2000s, the school district completed a transition from junior high schools to middle schools.
 The 2004–2005 school year was the first year the ninth grade was at the high school level.